MESIRD/mesird.github.io/_posts/2016-10-23-UITableView-overview.md

 > If table view registers a nib, `initWithCoder:` will be called to create a cell, while `initWithStyle:reuseIdentifier:` is called if table view registers a class.

+Until now, a table view can displayed with above configurations, there are still any other methods to help table view work well.

+When we want to interact with a specified row, like tap, swipe or any thing else, we need to implement associated methods.